Academic Catalog

 Individuals who hold degrees in fields other than anthropology and desire admission to graduate degree programs will be individually reviewed.
 Admission will be granted at the discretion of the Graduate Committee after review of the applicant’s background, training, and academic standing; supplementary work may also be individually prescribed.

 Academic Scholarship: All course work completed to satisfy the following degree requirements must be done in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.
 All students are required to obtain a grade of ‘B’ in each course that counts toward the degree.
 A grade of ‘B-minus’ or below in two courses will be sufficient reason to dismiss a student from a graduate program.
-For the purposes of evaluating this condition, a grade of 'WF' is considered to be a failing grade.

 To repeat a course, a student will need to submit a "Petition to Repeat a Graduate Course" form to the Graduate Committee for consideration.
 Students may not repeat a class without prior approval.